2bttns/.github/profile/README.md

 Remember to consult the full 2bttns License 1.0 for complete details and accurate information.

-## Usage ⚙️
-To integrate 2bttns into your application, follow the provided documentation and guides available in the [docs](https://www.2bttns.com/docs/intro) directory.
-The documentation covers the SDK usage, API reference, integration best practices, and troubleshooting tips.

 ## Contributing 🌍
 We welcome contributions from the community to improve and enhance 2bttns.
 If you have any bug fixes, feature requests, or suggestions, please open an issue or submit a pull request to the [2bttns GitHub repository](https://github.com/2bttns/2bttns).